How safe is Uber and Lyft for female drivers? 9 tips to stay secure

 You’ll also want to make sure you have a very reliable navigation app to ensure you aren’t getting lost or turned around in an unfamiliar area.

-When driving for Uber or Lyft, especially in the beginning, you can feel the pressure to never cancel on a rider.
+When driving with Uber or Lyft, especially in the beginning, you can feel the pressure to never cancel on a rider.
 Obviously, you want to receive good ratings, and you don’t want to risk being deactivated for frequent canceling.

 However, there is a good time to cancel, and if you feel at all unsafe when you arrive to pick up a rider, then that is the time.
 Don’t forget that you will be able to explain why you canceled the trip, and don’t forget that your safety is obviously the most important factor in play.